Art and Science Fiction in the Americas

 Mundos Alternos is organized by UCR ARTS at the University of California, Riverside, and curated by Robb Hernández, Assistant Professor of English at UCR; Tyler Stallings, Director of the Frank M. Doyle Arts Pavilion at Orange Coast College, and former Artistic Director of the Barbara and Art Culver Center of the Arts at UCR ARTS; and Joanna Szupinska-Myers, Senior Curator at the California Museum of Photography at UCR ARTS.
 The traveling iteration is organized by Hitomi Iwasaki, Director of Exhibitions and Curator at the Queens Museum and Joanna Szupinska-Myers.

-Image: Beatriz Cortez, The Cosmos (Spaceship), 2015.
+Images in order of appearance: Beatriz Cortez, The Cosmos (Spaceship), 2015.
 Wood, acrylic mirror, sound installation.
 Courtesy the artist and Commonwealth and Council.

+This exhibition is organized by UCR ARTSblock, and curated by Robb Hernández, Tyler Stallings, and Joanna Szupinska-Myers.
 Major support for the exhibition was provided through grants from the Getty Foundation.
 The exhibition was part of the Getty’s Pacific Standard Time: LA/LA initiative.

 Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Lambent Foundation, the Booth Ferris Foundation, the Lily Auchincloss Foundation, Inc., and the Laurie M. Tisch Illumination Fund.